-Some key aspects of Qigong include deep rhythmic breathing, slow flowing movement, and peaceful meditation.
-It is considered to be one of the best ways to learn the art of balancing and cultivating ‘qi’ that means “life energy”.
+Some key aspects of Qigong include deep rhythmic breathing, slow-flowing movement, and peaceful meditation.
+It is considered to be one of the best ways to learn the art of balancing and cultivating ‘qi’ which means “life energy”.
 This form of exercise has its roots well-placed in philosophy, martial arts, and Chinese medicine.

 The main aim of pilates is to enhance general well-being and fitness and also to strengthen the body in an even, consistent matter.
 Pilates is a great option for all those looking to maintain a good posture and to toughen up their pelvis and abdomen.
 But it is also an excellent way to increase flexibility in the body and tone the body with a major focus on the core.

 The best part about Pilates is that it is not restricted to specific parts of the body.
 While its exercises do primarily focus on the core and trunk, that doesn’t limit to just a single area of your body.
 You should know that the trunk of your body also covers your back, outer thighs, inner thighs, and entire abdominal region.

 So, when doing Pilates, you can expect a full-body workout that isn’t very rigorous or intense.
 Also, there are two types of pilates classes, namely mat classes, and reformer classes.
 The latter includes the use of a machine that has a sliding platform with pulleys, a foot bar, and strings, while the former makes use of a thick mat that targets your pressure points.